Franke Graduate Fellowship

 Your application must include a letter of recommendation from your dissertation chair or committee member that comments on your ability to contribute to an interdisciplinary program.
 There is a field in the application portal where you will submit your faculty reference's name and email; the system will send them an email prompt and link for uploading their letter.

-Important: Recommendations are due on Sunday, March 1, 2020 — this is one day after the application submission date.
+Important: Recommendations are due on Monday, March 2, 2020 — this is one business day after the application submission date.
 We suggest that you give your recommender advance notice so they can prepare to submit their letter by this date.

 Questions?
 Please contact Jill Mannor at email@example.com